-“I think we all saw why he got exiled by Belial,”
+“I think we all saw why he got exiled by Belial.”

 But Ezekiel couldn’t help but give Gakhas congratulations.
 Someone like that was very good around Zoe; he was blunt and couldn't give a crap about her or anyone else.

-“What?
-I don’t care about that.
-I swear I heard those words before,” She trailed, thinking again where she heard those words before.
+“Wasn't that in a sketch?”
+She trailed, thinking again where she heard those words before.

 Ezekiel raised an eyebrow and placed his feet on the coffee table.
 Zoe instantly grabbed his thigh tightly, digging her nails in, making him flinch in pain.
 He dropped his legs back on the carpet and scoffed.
 Someone like Gakhas was definitely going to make a difference.